benjie/MythPyWii/README.md

 This project uses [MythFrontend's telnet interface](http://www.mythtv.org/wiki/Telnet_socket) combined with the [CWiiD](http://abstrakraft.org/cwiid/) python interface to allow you to control MythTV using your Wii Remote.

+## Two versions?

+`myth_py_wii.py` is the official version, created by Benjie.

+`myth_py_wii.alister.py` is an enhanced version created by Alister Ware which supports command line options and a configuration file.
+(Untested by Benjie.)

+## Want to contribute?

+Get in touch.
+I can no longer maintain MythPyWii (due to no longer having MythTV :-( ) so if you're looking to be a maintainer, just let me know!
+If it's just a minor bugfix then send a pull request.

 ##Trouble shooting##

 ###TypeError: wmcb() takes exactly 2 arguments (3 given)###